abdelwahahb-hamadi/masterschool-qa-homeworks/Home_work_Requirements.md

 3. Should there be a second age check during checkout if the cart contains alcoholic products?

 ### Detailed Requirement:
-When accessing the Alcoholic Products category or searching for alcoholic items, a modal must appear asking the user to confirm they are 18+.
 If the user is under 18, they must be prevented from viewing or purchasing alcoholic products.
-During checkout, if the cart includes alcohol, the age verification must be enforced again.

 ---